AlonCang/Local/DarkestDark/Daily Report.md

 		- Learn more languages and these concepts will become more self evidence.
 		- C# is a usability oriented language.
 			- Its main use is for writing fast and efficiently.
-			- To acheive maximum memory structor efficiency do not use C#.
+			- To acheive maximum memory structoral efficiency do not use C#.
 				- Thats because it goes through a virtual compiler before being received by the machine.
 			- Learn about language speeds at: https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/csharp.html
 				- Some languages exceed others on different parameters.
-				- The same languages can also be poor selection for tackling a problem.
+				- The same languages can also be poor selection for tackling a specific problem in a program.

 	- QUESTION: Is it standard practice to write tests for classes?
 Or for any code written?
 Is it part of the regular day to day work?